-Shout out to FDR for making alcohol legal again (@ the repeal of the Prohibition Act).
+Shoutout to FDR for making alcohol legal again (@ the repeal of the Prohibition Act).
 We just have to respect him for that.

 5. William Taft

-If you didn’t already know, Taft got stuck in his own bathtub.
+If you didn’t already know, former President Taft got stuck in his own bathtub.
 I don’t know if this is just me, but I’m sure he’d relate to that kid from @georgetownhotmess who got stuck in his own VCW bathroom (This is a shoutout to you, whoever you are!).
-I’m more than confident than this past president would make the best out of our crumbling infrastructure, making the most out of every party.
+I’m more than confident that this past president would make the best out of our crumbling infrastructure, making the most out of every party.